"Clear to close."

-These are the three most anticipated words in the mortgage industry.
-When underwriting utters that magic phrase loan officer and borrowers heave a deep sigh of relief.
-The deal is done, no more paperwork, no more invasive questions, no more spending your evenings struggling to find obscure documentation and, most importantly, no more being a renter.
+These are the three most welcome words when it comes to buying a house.
+When loan underwriting utters that magic phrase, loan officers, buyers, and real estate agents heave a deep sigh of relief.
+The deal is done.
+This means no more papers to sign, no more prying questions, no more spending your nights tearing the house apart to find obscure documents, and no more being a renter.

 Getting to the Closing Table

 Before you get to the finish line and sign your closing papers, though, think about how you got there, starting with your initial loan request.

 Your main job during the time your loan is still in underwriting is simple.
 Move as quickly as you can to honor document requests, answer questions, and do anything else that is needed to get you to the closing table.
 No matter how silly you think the doc request is, you just have to jump through the hoops as fast as you can.

 You have no doubt seen a blizzard of mortgage disclosure documents since you started the closing process.
 You've been given initial disclosures and then redisclosures.
 The sheer volume of paper can easily make first-time buyers dizzy.

 Closing Disclosure Changes

 Closing costs, escrow amounts, interest rates, and cash to close are all added to your closing disclosure.
 This will look a lot like your initial loan estimate.
 You'll want to compare these two documents to see what has changed since your first estimate.

 It is common for property taxes and home insurance to be shown at the wrong price on the estimate.
 That's because these final amounts depend on exact quotes from your insurer or the most recent tax valuation from your property tax assessor.

 Other costs that can change from your first loan estimate to the closing disclosure include: